Andree37/Andree37.github.io/_tabs/about.md

 Bass player and wish one day to fully learn this song:
-{% include spotifyplaylist.html id=page.spotifyplaylist %}
+{% include spotifyplaylist.html spotifyurl=page.spotifyplaylist width=380 height=80 %}

 *Be sure to check my socials and my Resume if this interests you.*